How to Install Jellyfin Media Server on Debian Linux

 • Certbot will guide you through domain ownership verification and configure your web server for HTTPS automatically.

-Once complete, your Jellyfin server will be accessible securely via HTTPS.
+Once complete, your Jellyfin server will then be accessible securely via HTTPS.

 Testing the SSL Configuration